 However, our investigative team was able to locate some information we believe represents the legal entity of Bibox, which is registered in Estonia despite being a predominately Chinese exchange.

 Registration date: 13.12.2017

 Address: Peterburi tee 53-101, 11415, Tallinn, Harju maakond, Eesti Vabariik

 Role: A person competent to receive procedural documents

 E-mail address: [email protected]

 This information can be verified by data found in the Estonian Company Registry here.

 Aries Wang - Bibox Founder & CEO

 Bibox is currently run by Founder & CEO Aries Wang.
 Telegram Username: arieswang.
 However, his name does not appear on the registered documents for the legal entity of the company.
 Considering this, Bibox’s claims of transparency should be taken with a grain of salt.
 In addition, there are reports that some blockchain projects who have dealt with Mr. Wang in the past had issues, including Bibox changing their policies without explanation and providing misinformation in order to extract funds from unsuspecting ICO projects.
-One such project which was affected by this was the Staking (SKR) project, originally set to be one of the IEOs launched on Bibox.
-However, the original agreements were changed halfway through without proper explanation for the SKR team.
-Details about the incident can be found here and here.

 In addition, Bibox has been conducting operations in New York.
 It is highly unlikely they will be able to conduct exchange operations there given their wash trading practices, however, it does provide another member of their team who can possibly answer questions about these wash trading practices.
 The person of contact for their project in New York is Roger Meng, New York City New York United States. email: [email protected]; [email protected]